 CRMs don’t just make your life easier.
 As I mentioned earlier, CRMs increase sales.
 Adopting a CRM can also shorten the sales cycle by up to 14% AND increases sales team productivity by 34%.

-A CRM affects your bottom line in a positive way, even with its up-front costs.
+As with most things, when managed properly, there are numerous benefits.
+If not managed properly, the bottlenecks and hurdles can quickly drag do your team's productivity and effectiveness.
+When properly used and managed, a CRM affects your bottom line in a positive way, even with its up-front costs.
 But that’s not the only perk.
-CRMs also create alignment between marketing, sales, and service.
+CRMs also create alignment between your marketing, sales, and service teams.

 When marketing sends them nurturing emails, all of that activity gets logged as well.